 Camphene – Terpene Profile

 Camphene is a terpene typically found in certain vegetables, fruits and herbs including carrots, pepper, dill, fennel, nutmeg, thyme and more.
-Commonly used in fragrances and as a food flavor additive due to its minty and citrus characteristic and spicy notes, Camphene is known for its ability to fight infections while reducing inflammation and stress.
-When applied, it has a cooling feeling and is known primarily for its therapeutic properties which include anti-inflammatory, antibiotic, antioxidant, analgesic, and antifungal effects.
+This monterpene occurs most prominently in indica strains of cannabis.
+It is commonly used in fragrances and food flavor additive due to its minty and citrus characteristic and spicy notes.
+When applied, this terpene causes a cooling sensation.
+It is recognized primarily for its therapeutic properties which include anti-inflammatory, antibiotic, antioxidant, analgesic, and antifungal effects.
+Camphene is proven for its ability to fight infections while reducing inflammation and stress.

 Camphene, a Plant-Derived Monoterpene, Reduces Plasma Cholesterol and Triglycerides in Hyperlipidemic Rats Independently of HMG-CoA Reductase Activity